Cre4T3Tiv3/Cre4T3Tiv3/README.md

 Specializing in research-driven innovation, mathematical ML foundations, comprehensive developer tooling, and statistical validation.
 I build in public, treat open source like product, and advance the field through rigorous analysis and thoughtful engineering.

-**Mission: Advancing AI engineering through research rigor, mathematical depth, and innovative tools that empower both humans and machines.**
+**▶ Mission: Advancing AI engineering through research rigor, mathematical depth, and innovative tools that empower both humans and machines.**

 ---